 During spring and summer, pollen counts begin to skyrocket.
 Even a good day with a lower pollen count can still be uncomfortable, while days with an especially high pollen count can be close to unbearable.
 That said, there are some ways you can help reduce the impact a pollen allergy can have meaning you’ll be more able to continue with your day as normally as possible, and with less discomfort than you might have worried about.

 One thing you could do is keep a close eye on the weather forecasts as the spring season rolls in.
 Once the forecasts suggest that a rise in pollen count is due in the next few days, start taking your antihistamine medication.
+You could do this quickly by using a pharmacy online.
 Essentially, you’re making your allergy treatment proactive instead of reactive.
 You’ll have antihistamine medication in your system ready to take action when you need it to, rather than only after you start to suffer from the allergic reaction’s symptoms.

 Pollen can also cling to your clothes or hair while you’re out.
 Unwittingly tracking it into the home can mean it’s hard to find relief from allergies.
 Consider showering quite soon after you arrive back home, which will help wash away any lingering pollen particles and let you enjoy the rest of the afternoon and evening in peace.
 You should also consider changing clothes once you’re home for the same reason, as well as possibly doing laundry a little more frequently to help combat pollen build-up on your clothes.
 Avoid using an outdoor washing line too, as pollen will stick to sheets and clothes as they dry, meaning you’ll bring more pollen right back indoors.